mhaeusser/Diagrams/README.md

 To use IntelliJ IDEA as an editor, open an .adoc file with it an die IDE will suggest downloading the right plugin.

+To write the images to disk, let the files start with `:imagesoutdir: <folder>`.